huntergps/handbook-docs/Fuse/01 - Getting Started.md

 If you want to get started using Fuse by following an example from creation of a new project all the way until you run it on your handheld device, you can find such a tutorial here: https://www.fusetools.com/developers/guides/tutorial

+## Project structure

+After having created a new project, either by using the dashboard or the `fuse` command line command, you will find three files in the project directory:

+- `ProjectName.unoproj` - This is the project file, and basically keeps track of which files comprise the project as well as which packages it depends on
+- `devices.json` - When previewing your code, Fuse needs to know which devices you intend to target.
+The `devices.json`-file contains definitions for quite a few devices you are likely to want to deploy your app to.
+If none of the shipped device definitions match what you intend to ship to, feel free to add your own here.
+- `MainView.ux` - This is the main starting point for your app, mainly because it contains the `App`-tag.
+Under normal circumstances you will delete most of the contents of this file, but feel free to examine the default application and see what is needed to make a bare bones surface with some controls.

+Note: JavaScript do not need to be referenced from the `unoproj`-file.
+JavaScript files are referenced directly from UX.

 ## Preview

 Fuse has excellent support for getting a live preview of the edits you make, both in a desktop based simulator and on the devices you decide to target.
 These previews can run simultaneously, so you no longer need to build your project for specific devices between edits; just save and they will appear instantly on the device(s).